opf/openproject/README.md

 you to disclose it to us privately to allow our users and community enough time to upgrade.
 Security issues will always take precedence over anything else in the pipeline.

+For more information on how to disclosure a security vulnerability, [please see this page](docs/security/README.md).

 ## License

 OpenProject is licensed under the terms of the GNU General Public License version 3.